Official IOCCC rules

 In order to register for the IOCCC, you MUST have a valid email address.

-The judges are not responsible for delays in email, please plan
+The judges are NOT responsible for delays in email, so please plan

 See the